WiIdNeo/DnD/Classes and Races/Classes/Classes.md

 **Cross-path note:** What counts as "tenet-consistent" is a negotiation between player and GM — this needs clarity at session zero (walk through examples in advance), or every Zeal/Doubt call becomes an argument.
 Similar to the Death-Necromancer table above, a small reference table of "typical edge cases per tenet archetype" would likely help here — flagged for the next pass.

 - **Guardian / Avenger / Unshakeable / Wanderer** stay conceptually as in the original draft — the four differ mainly in *how* they handle Doubt (ignore it, exploit it riskily, resist it, or shift the tenet itself), not in the base mechanic.

 ---

-## Ranger

-**Core identity:** Three different ways to generate advantage — through another being (animal), through information (marking), through environment (terrain).

-**Companion**
-- The animal is an independent, attackable entity in the world — it can be isolated, hurt, or killed, with real consequences for the ranger (similar to the Witch's Familiar).
-- During Fusion (late tier), the animal itself is "paused" — no simultaneous access to both.

-**Hunter**
-- Marking requires clearly identifying the target — works poorly against invisible/disguised/not-clearly-identified enemies.
-- A target aware of being marked may be able to counter it in specific ways (GM's judgment call).

-**Wild Fighter**
-- Strongly dependent on readable terrain — noticeably weaker in featureless arenas or completely unfamiliar environments (e.g. underwater, for a forest ranger), until the track starts adapting to enemy type rather than just terrain at mid tier.

----